 First things first, let’s start with a tour of Hotel de Glace.
 It’s the only hotel of its kind in North America.

 The Ice Hotel is rebuilt each winter and is open from January until late March.
 Construction for Hotel de Glace takes 6 weeks and starts mid-November.

-The overall decorative theme at Hotel de Glace (Ice Hotel) changes each year giving guests an excuse and incentive to return the following year to see what the incredible artists and ice sculptors come up with next.
+The overall decorative theme at Hotel de Glace (Ice Hotel) changes each year.
+This gives guests an excuse and an incentive to return the following year to see what the incredible artists and ice sculptors come up with next.

 You can take a guided tour in French, English or bilingual or you can opt to explore the hotel at your own leisure.

-I recommend visiting the Ice Hotel during the day and at night if you can so that you can experience the different effects the lighting has on the ice.
+I recommend visiting the Ice Hotel during the day and at night if you can.
+You’ll want to experience the different effects the lighting has on the ice.

 When touring the hotel, it’s best to wear layers, including snow pants, a hat, and gloves.
 If you plan on purchasing a drink at the ice bar during your visit you can save money by purchasing the cocktail package.

-If you plan on visiting the Ice Hotel more than once during the winter season, a season pass is a great option priced less than two admission tickets and comes with additional savings for shops, restaurants, services, and overnight stays.
+If you plan on visiting the Ice Hotel more than once during the winter season, a season pass is a great option.
+It’s priced less than two admission tickets and comes with additional savings for shops, restaurants, services, and overnight stays.

 The Ice Chapel